Videotelephony

-While development of video-conferring started in the late 19th century, the technology only became available to the public starting in the 1930s.
-These early demonstrations were installed at "booths" in post offices and shown at various world expositions.
-It took until 1970 for AT&T to launch the first true video-conferring system, where anyone could subscribe to the service and have the technology in their home or office.
-Video-telephony also included "image phones" which would exchange still images between units every few seconds over conventional plain old telephone service (POTS) lines, essentially the same as slow-scan TV.
-The development of advanced video codecs, more powerful CPUs, and high-bandwidth Internet telecommunication services in the late 1990s allowed videophones to provide high quality low-cost colour service between users almost any place in the world where the Internet is available.
+The concept of videotelephony was conceived in the late 19th century, and versions were demonstrated to the public starting in the 1930s.
+In April, 1930, reporters gathered at AT&T corporate headquarters on Broadway in New York City for the first public demonstration of two-way video telephony.
+The event linked the headquarters building with a Bell laboratories building on West Street.Early demonstrations were installed at booths in post offices and shown at various world expositions.
+AT&T demonstrated Picturephone at the 1964 World’s Fair in New York City.
+In 1970, AT&T launched Picturephone as the first commercial personal videotelephone system.
+In addition to videophones, there existed image phones which exchanged still images between units every few seconds over conventional telephone lines.
+The development of advanced video codecs, more powerful CPUs, and high-bandwidth Internet service in the late 1990s allowed digital videophones to provide high-quality low-cost color service between users almost any place in the world.